I’m constantly asked about Emma’s relationship with Noodle.

 We’d hoped that things would go well when we introduced a new baby to the Larkin Household.
 Not surprisingly, they didn’t.
 Noodle never did anything malicious, but she made our lives very difficult in our first few months of parenthood.
 She woke the baby up with her barking on the reg, and we were perpetually terrified that she would accidentally hurt Emma while playing as she lacked the slightest bit of self awareness.
-Also, she understandably, became even needier.
-In addition, She didn’t act out in jealousy toward Emma, but she craved attention… and when she didn’t get it, she’d destroy things Marley-style.
+Also, she understandably became even needier.
+While she didn’t act out in jealousy toward Emma, she craved attention… and when she didn’t get it, she’d destroy things Marley-style.
 (Or, my fave: pee all over the place right after coming in from a walk.
 Classic dachshund.)

 My in-laws, aware of our distress, offered to take Noodle for us for a few weeks so we could have a break and figure things out.
 Over that time, I cried a lot.
 (Heck, Mitch even teared up!)
 Life was so much nicer, though, and we were actually enjoying our time with our baby.
 But I missed Noodle.
 And I was scared that I knew what needed to happen for the sake of our family, and for everyone’s happiness.